 - Handle unavailable APIs:

-Recommended (not switched on due to backwards-compatibility):
+Recommended (not switched on due to backward compatibility):

-“If the API-http-answercode is not 200 OR sends invalid JSON: try to use cached JSON”
+“If the API-HTTP-answer code is not 200 OR sends invalid JSON: try to use cached JSON.”

-Consult your API-manual what the API expects!
+Consult your API manual to see what the API expects!

 You can either send “Authorization: Bearer accesskey” where “accesskey” is the info you give on the plugins page (usually a long cryptic string).
 This is called “oAuth Bearer”.